mle2718/Lee-BLAST/README.md

 # BLAST
 Bioeconomic something something something Toolbox

 This repository will contain the code used in support of recreational fisheries management for GARFO using the BLAST model.
+This repository will eventually store all the BLAST model code from 2016 to present.

+# Prelude
+Look on my code, ye Mighty, and despair!

 # Introduction
-Look on my code, ye Mighty, and despair!
+Every year, I archive the full set of code and data that was used to inform recreational fishing regulations.
+Then I work on the next year's model.
+In addition to simple data updates, there are always small to medium changes that are made along the way to accomodate changes in circumstances.
+For example, the model initally simulated an entire year at a time.
+However, managers were interested in regulations that varied within the fishing year, so the model was adapted to run at wave- and then monthly- time steps.

 # Quick start